One minute, you feel clear and have a plan. The next? Your wife or girlfriend pokes you just right.

 Have a Plan.
 If you just drift through life following her lead, she’ll feel exhausted and unsupported.
 Even the most driven women want to relax into a man’s leadership.

-I know—it all sounds academic and great on paper, but it’s a whole different game when she’s reacting, blaming you, and making her mess your fault.
+I know, it all sounds great on paper, but it’s a whole different game when she’s reacting, blaming you, and making her mess your fault.

 So how do you access this kind of masculine energy when her cannons are aimed at you?